Vivid-Pix RESTORE Brings Old Pictures Back To Life And Is Now Updated

 And yes, you can RESTORE on digital picture too (after all, that’s what any digital file is), although the need here might be minimal since digital never fades or exhibits color shifts.
 In the case of our picture, the orange of the mask has returned, as has the plaid shirt’s patterns plus more.

 Now once all is done, take or send the corrected digital file to your favorite printing establishment to regain the past in your hand.
 Or get one of those LCD photo frames and load it in along with others for a non-stop display of your family’s history.
 Or as is the case here, do a color print using the same printer/scanner and replace it on the bathroom wall.
 Either way you’ve now a digital back-up for safety.

-RESTORE retails for under $50.00 and can be a valuable addition to those looking to preserve the past in pictures — be they black and white or sepia or color (also documents).
+The new RESTORE continues to retail for under $50.00 and can be a valuable addition to those looking to preserve the past in pictures — be they black and white or sepia or color (also documents).
 More importantly it can make those pictures come alive again.
 There’s even a free trial for those a bit hesitant about taking the plunge.
 More details can be found at https://vivid-pix.com